firefly-cpp/TCXWriter/README.md

-# tcxwriter -- A Tiny Library for writing/creating TCX files on ESP32 devices
+# tcxwriter -- A Tiny Library for writing/creating TCX files on Arduino & ESP32 devices

 ## About